jamescardona11/starter_kit_flutter/README.md

 # Starter kit Flutter

-This open-source project contains different tools that allow you to quickly start an app in flutter.
+This an **experimental** open-source project contains different tools that allow you to quickly start an app in flutter.

 The tools are separated like this: